 The Pressurizer Defueling System will remove fuel debris from the pressurizer by pumping water out of the pressurizer.
 This water is expected to contain mostly fuel fines with maximum particle size of 1/4" (this is limited by the pump).
 In order to ensure an adequate transport velocity for this debris, a flow rate of 100 GPM will be delivered by the pump into a discharge hose of 2 inch diameter.
 The flow will be directed to a knock-out canister where those particles exceeding 800 microns will be retained (Reference 8).
-The water is then directed to either the DWCS filters or directly to the reactor vessel where the remaining fuel fines are collected.
+The water is then directed to a DWCS type filter canister (in series with the knockout canister with both being independent of DWCS) and back to the reactor vessel via one of the DWCS return lines.
 The water is then routed from DWCS back into the pressurizer via an agitation supply line.
-This line is equipped with a nozzle which promotes agitation of the water inside the pressurizer, thus suspending fuel fines, which increases the efficiency of the vacuuming process.
+This line is equipped with a nozzle which promotes agitation of the water inside the pressurizer. thus suspending fuel fines, which increases the efficiency of the vacuuming process.
 Appropriate valving and instrumentation will be used to monitor and control the flow.
 Attachment 1 serves as the basis for this system description.